 Diversify and Grow Client Base.
 The growing demand for alternative assets provides an opportunity for us to attract new investors across a variety of channels.
-As we continue to expand our product offering and our geographic presence, we expect to be able to attract new investors to our funds.
-In addition to retail investors, which have historically comprised a significant portion of our assets under management, in recent periods we have extended our investment strategies and marketing efforts increasingly to institutional investors.
+We currently operate nine offices across seven states.
+As we continue to opportunistically expand our product offering and our geographic presence within the United States, we expect to be able to attract new investors to our funds.
+In addition to retail investors, which have historically comprised a significant portion of our assets under management, in recent periods we have extended the investment strategies of our funds and marketing efforts increasingly to institutional investors.